 - In a discussion each person gives his ideas one by one. - Some tell why something should be done.
 Others may tell how. - Participants ask questions and answer them. - Many ideas are given.
-Everyone helps to decide which ideas are the best.
+Everyone helps to decide which

 Note the points you might discuss before planning a visit to the park.